 2 Types of Simple Summer GarlandsAugust 2, 2016

 Garlands are often used nowadays in holiday festivities to cover banisters or mantles with evergreens, holly, and beautiful poinsettias.
 But the wonderful thing about garlands is that they can be used all year round to create a delicate and inviting touch to your home.
 Summer blooms, fruit, greenery, and other materials can become a beautiful addition to your home with a little creativity and time.
 Here is a short list of materials you can use.
-You can use one or two of these items for a simple, elegant design or all of them to create a colorful, full garland.
+You can use one or two of these items for a simple, elegant design or all of them to create colorful, full summer garlands.

 Dried flowers are simple to make and can look wonderful hung in a doorway or down from your ceiling.
 You can add these to my home to make it feel more inviting and add a nice light scent throughout the room.
 Floral garlands are very easy to make.
 All you need is a lot of flowers, about three to six feet of string, depending on where it will be hung, and a needle.